-We also looked in detail at chemotherapy outcomes in these women using the same methodology.
-Chemotherapy was given to 306/1100(27.8%) fit patients with high recurrence risk breast cancer.
-Unmatched comparison of chemotherapy versus no chemotherapy demonstrated reduced metastatic recurrence risk in high-risk patients (HR: 0.36, 95%CI 0.19‒0.68) and in 541 propensity score matched patients (adjusted HR 0.43 [95%CI 0.20‒0.92]) but no benefit to overall survival or breast cancer-specific survival in either group.
-Unplanned subgroup analysis found that chemotherapy improved overall and breast cancer specific survival in women with oestrogen receptor (ER)-negative cancer (OS: HR 0.20, 95%CI 0.08‒0.49;BCSS: HR 0.12, 95%CI 0.03‒0.44) (in press, British Journal Cancer).
+We also looked in detail at chemotherapy outcomes in these women, using the same methodology.
+Chemotherapy was given to almost 28% (306/1,100) of fit patients who had a high breast cancer recurrence risk.
+Comparison of chemotherapy versus no chemotherapy demonstrated reduced metastatic recurrence risk in high-risk patients, when comparing unmatched patients (HR=0.36, 95%CI 0.19‒0.68) and also when comparing propensity-score-matched patients (adjusted HR 0.43, 95%CI 0.20‒0.92).
+However, no benefit to overall survival or breast-cancer-specific survival was found in either group.
+Unplanned subgroup analysis found that chemotherapy improved overall and breast-cancer-specific survival in women with ER-negative cancer (HR=0.20, 95%CI 0.08‒0.49, and HR=0.12, 95%CI 0.03‒0.44, respectively).

-In both of these analyses we also looked at the quality of life impacts of surgery or chemotherapy.
-In both analyses more aggressive treatment had negative impacts on quality of life but these changes were transient and largely resolved after 2 years of follow up (EJC in press for chemotherapy data and BJS for PET analysis).
+In both the surgery and the chemotherapy analyses, we also looked at the quality of life.
+In both, more aggressive treatment had negative impacts on quality of life, but these changes were transient and largely resolved after two years of follow up.

-We concluded that surgery should be advised for the majority of women over age 70 but in women over the age of 85‒90, especially for those in poor health, consideration of PET may be appropriate.
-For the chemotherapy analysis we concluded that chemotherapy was associated with reduced risk of metastatic recurrence, but survival benefits were only seen in patients with ER-negative cancer.
+A. We concluded that surgery should be advised for the majority of women aged over 70, but in women over the age of 85‒90, especially for those in poor health, consideration of primary endocrine therapy may be appropriate.
+For the chemotherapy analysis, we concluded that chemotherapy was associated with reduced risk of metastatic recurrence, but survival benefits were only seen in patients with ER-negative cancer.
 Quality-of-life impacts were significant but transient.
 This should be taken into account when discussing treatment options with older women.

-The tool was embedded into the second half of the Age Gap project as a cluster randomised trial and we found that it modified treatment selection and improved patient knowledge (in press, BJS).
-We were surprised that use of the tool tended to make women more likely to choose a more conservative option, presumably when they saw that survival rates differed by only relatively small amounts.
+The tool was embedded into the second half of the Age Gap project as a cluster randomised trial, and we found that use of the tool modified treatment selection and improved patient knowledge.
+We were surprised that use of the tool tended to make women more likely to choose a more conservative option ‒ presumably when they saw that survival rates differed by only relatively small amounts.

-The online tool was released for wider use about 12 months ago and has been accessed over 10 000 times in over 70 countries and we have had interest from groups in France and Canada to validate the tool for use in their own populations.
+The online tool was released for wider use in the Spring of 2020, and, in its first year, was accessed over 10,000 times in more than 70 countries.
+We have had interest from groups in France and Canada to validate the tool for use in their own populations.
 We are currently developing the tool to add quality of life and adverse event data outputs alongside the survival outputs it already contains.
 The data from the Age Gap study will be used to develop age and health stratified outcome models for these metrics.
 We hope this will go live at the end of 2022.

-Q. What were the key motivations for the study
+Q. What were the key motivations behind launching the study?

-A. The main aim was to try and develop advisory thresholds for older women who might not benefit from aggressive primary treatment due to their age, frailty, comorbidity and disease biology, so we could minimise over and under treatment in this age group.
-Existing guidelines such as those by the International Society for Geriatric Oncology (SIOG) are rather imprecise.
-We therefore needed detailed health and fitness data at baseline so we could perform stratified analysis.
-We knew that there were some centres in the UK where very frail and unfit women were offered surgery which was unlikely to benefit them, and in other centres, relatively fit, older women were denied surgery and would undoubtedly develop progression within their expected lifetime.
-The Age Gap dataset has helped us to develop the online tool which can assist in this decision making process.
+A. We knew that some centres in the UK were offering surgery to women who were very frail and unfit, who were unlikely to benefit, while at other centres, relatively fit older women were being denied surgery, even though they would undoubtedly develop progression within their expected lifetime.
+So we wanted to try to develop advisory thresholds for older women who might not benefit from aggressive primary treatment due to their age, frailty, comorbidity and disease biology, to help minimise over- and under-treatment in this age group.
+Existing guidelines such as those by the International Society for Geriatric Oncology (SIOG) are rather imprecise, so we needed detailed health and fitness data at baseline so we could perform stratified analysis.
+The Age Gap dataset then helped us to develop the online tool which can assist in this decision making process.

-Another key aim was to explore these differences in rates of surgery versus primary endocrine therapy and differences in rates of chemotherapy across the UK which have long been a cause for concern.
+We also wanted to explore these differences in rates of surgery versus primary endocrine therapy and differences in rates of chemotherapy across the UK.
 We analysed the data from the study and confirmed that rates do vary more than can be explained by case mix.
 We went on to study the reasons for this variation by conducting some qualitative research and a wider questionnaire study of UK breast professionals to explore the reasons for this variation.
-The questionnaire included a discrete choice instrument, which presents people with a set of clinical scenarios with 5 variables and looks at how these sway treatment choices.
-These studies clearly showed that clinicians have different thresholds for how they allocate women to treatments with age being a significant factor.
+The questionnaire included a discrete choice instrument, which presents people with a set of clinical scenarios with five variables and looks at how these sway treatment choices.
+These studies clearly showed that clinicians have different thresholds for how they allocate women to treatments, with age being a significant factor.

 Q. The trial is exclusively a UK study.
 Do you expect its results to have an impact on other countries?
 Did you receive enquiries from other centres?

-Q. Was surgery mainly mastectomy or conservative procedures?
+Q. Was surgery in this elderly population mainly mastectomy or conservative procedures?

-We conclude therefore that surgery is generally safe and well tolerated but does have a largely transient negative impact on quality of life, and for the frailest older women may not be needed.
+We conclude that surgery is generally safe and well tolerated, but it does have a ‒ largely transient ‒ negative impact on quality of life, and for the frailest older women may not be needed.
 Selection for treatment may be supported by use of the Age Gap decision tool.

-The Age Gap study was funded by a programme grant from the UK National Institute for Health Research (NIHR).
+The Bridging the Age Gap study was funded by a programme grant from the UK National Institute for Health Research (NIHR).